 Team Workflows

 Concrete workflows showing how teams use Spark in practice.
 Each includes the actual commands your developers will run.
+The CLI surface is the same as for individual users — what changes for teams is that shares land in your private knowledge layer alongside the public network.

 Workflow 1: Error resolution